Volker Thies (Asdrubal) [CC BY-SA 3.0]

 - Methane is then burned to heat water and generate steam

-- Steam power a generator/turbine to create electricity, which is sent to transmission lines
+- Steam power goes through a turbine/generator to create electricity, which is sent to transmission lines